genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 RESULT_EXPRESSION is the values that will be sent as part of the transaction to the target PROCESS_NAME, we can leave RESULT_EXPRESSION empty as we are going to generate a report for all positions anyway.

-Configure GENESIS_EVALUATOR in genesis-processes.xml.
-For this we should take a copy of genesis-processes.xml and place it in site-specific/cfg.

-Run **genesisInstall** to verify it works as expected and GENESIS_EVALUATOR and the process appears in mon.

 ## 1. Set up the dynamic rule